Inverforth House: History

 From 1896 to 1904, the house was lived in by the auctioneer and fine arts dealer George Fisher, a partner in Robinson & Fisher and his family of five children, including a young Ronald, the future geneticist and statistician Sir Ronald Fisher.
 Following his wife's death in 1904, George Fisher lost his fortune within 18 months, and the family moved south of the river to Streatham.

 The original house on the site was built in 1807, and was rebuilt by the Liverpool architectural firm Grayson and Ould, who greatly altered the house from 1905, their significant alterations included the rebuilding of the central block and the addition of northern and southern wings to the garden front.
 Grayson and Ould also designed a terrace facing the garden, and a verandah was added to the terrace in 1910 by Thomas Hayton Mawson.
 A ballroom was added beneath the terrace in 1923 by Leslie Mansfield.

 The south wing of the house was extended and remodelled between 1924 and 1925 by Mawson, with a library wing added to the front of the house from 1913 to 1914.
 The library was built by William and Segar Owen of Warrington, who had designed buildings in Leverhulme's Port Sunlight development.

 The interiors of Inverforth House are richly decorated in styles including Jacobean to William and Mary, and a style reminiscent of William Adam.
 The entrance hall features a carved marble staircase.
 Inverforth's House interior style has been described by English Heritage as "A rich architectural amalgam reflecting the tastes of a notable patron".

 Gardens

 The notable gardens, also designed by Mawson were laid out from 1906.
 A northern garden was laid out in the 1920s by Leslie Mansfield.
-The greater part of the gardens are now owned by the City of London Corporation, and open to the public as The Hill Garden.
+The greater part of the gardens are now owned by the City of London Corporation, and open to the public as The Hill Garden and Pergola.
+Several buildings within the garden are individually listed at grade II* or grade II.
+Those at grade II* include: the summerhouse at the western end of the pergola, which has extensive views over Hampstead Heath towards Harrow on the Hill; a summerhouse to the south of the garden; the southern pergola and terrace; the Cruciform pergola; a bridge; the Central Temple summerhouse; and the western pergola.
+The structures listed at grade II are: the pond and its architectural surround; and the garden terrace steps.